 Honeywell thermostat waiting for equipment messages sometimes appear on Honeywell smart t-stats, like the Honeywell RTH9580WF in this example.
-These messages can show up when the t-stat has just turned off the cooling system.
-But then, sudden temp changes or changes to the temperature setting on the t-stat call for cooling to resume right away.
-But while this message shows, the t-stat will not turn on the cooling system.
+These messages can show up when the t-stat has just turned off the HVAC .
+But then, sudden temp changes call for HVAC to come back on right away.
+These changes happen due to…

-A compressor in the cooling system can lock up and burn out if started too quickly after shutdown.
-So, Honeywell builds this delay feature into its t-stats.
-It safeguards the HVAC system from burnout due to too-rapid off-on short cycling.
+So why do they have this message?
+It’s to protect your HVAC.
+A compressor in the compressor in these systems can lock up and burn out if started too quickly after shutdown.
+So, Honeywell builds this delay into its t-stats.
+This safeguards the HVAC from burnout due to too-rapid off-on shifts.

-To prevent “vapor lock” on HVAC compressors, it’s best not to start them up again right after they shut off.
+To prevent “vapor lock” in the HVAC, it’s best not to start them up again right after they shut off.
 Waiting a time allows the pressures between the tail input and head output of the compressor to equalize.

-If you start up the HVAC compressor before this happens, its motor cannot turn easily.
-It encounters heavy push-back when moving the pistons that circulate the refrigerant around inside.
+If you start up the HVAC before this happens, its motor cannot turn easily.
+It sees heavy push-back when moving the pistons that move the Freon around inside.
 Sometimes, it cannot turn the pistons at all.
-We refer to this stoppage as the motor “locking up.”
-Motor lock-up can create much excess heat in the motor windings.
-If done too many times in too short a time, these windings can burn up.
+We refer to this stoppage as the motor “locking up”.
+Motor lock-up makes excess heat in the motor windings.
+So if done too many times in too short a time, this motor can burn up.
 The compressor then shorts out.
-Hard to repair if shorting occurs.
+Costly to repair if shorting occurs.

 How to Clear Honeywell Thermostat Waiting for Equipment Message

-So, to guarantee max protection for your HVAC, Honeywell gives no way to clear the Waiting for Equipment message manually.
-Rebooting the t-stat does not clear it either.
-Each time the cooling system turns off, a count-down timer in the t-stat starts.
-The cooling compressor will not start again until this timer runs out — around three to five minutes.
+So, for max protection for your HVAC, Honeywell gives no way to clear the Waiting for Equipment message.
+Indeed booting the t-stat does not clear it either.
+What happens is that each time the HVAC turns off, a count-down timer starts.
+Then, the HVAC does not come on again until this timer runs out — around three to five minutes.

-In our tests, the only way to clear this message is to simply wait it out.
-We waited five minutes on our RTH9580WF t-stat to clear it and power up our cooling system once more.
-The message shortly went away, and our t-stat again ran our cooling system.
+In our tests, the only way to get past this message is to simply wait it out.
+We waited five minutes on our RTH9580WF t-stat to clear it and power up our HVAC once more.
+Then the message shortly went away.
+And finally,k our t-stat again turned on our system.
 It then showed its Cool On message — not flashing, but solid ON.
 Shown in the next picture.

 - My thermostat display shows “wait” or “waiting for equipment” or has a flashing “cool on” in display.
 What does that mean? from Honeywell.com